Chat with us, powered by LiveChat What Is EVA Foam? EVA & PVC Foam Fabrication | Polymershapes

 • What is EVA foam?

-• How should you choose between them for your foam fabrication project?
+• How to choose EVA vs. PVC for your fabrication project

 What Is PVC Foam?